18,530 views

 Create new VLAN 10 in VLAN database (older switches)

-vlan 10 name Test-Vlan
+enable vlan database vlan 10 name Test-Vlan apply show exit

 (vlan is saved upon exit)